puentesarrin/physalis/README.rst

 Physalis
 ********

-Physalis is an e-mail notifier using entries and customizable user settings.
+Physalis is an email notifier using entries and customizable user settings.
 Physalis is written on top of Tornado, Motor & Pika using completely asynchronous programming.